TogetherlyHub/audiosocket/examples/testclient/readme.md

 ### Client

-To run the client, use the `go run server.go` command:
+To run the client, use the `go run client.go` command:

 By default, the client connects to the server at `localhost:9092` and sends the audio data from the file `test.slin`.
 You can change these by modifying the `serverAddr` and `fileName` constants in `client.go`.